 Rev. Andrée Cornelia Mol

 Rev. Andrée Cornelia Mol (pronouns: she/they) joined Central Unitarian Church as its Minister in August 2019.
 Rev. Andrée’s ministry centers around community and spiritual development.
 She works to nurture community relationships, to widen our circle of belonging, and to bring forth more love and goodness into the world.
 As a minister, she uses words, music, stories and space to create collaborative, transformational experiences.

 Rev. Andrée is a religious naturalist who holds interconnection and wholeness as sacred.
-She draws heavily on her contemplative practices and her identity as a queer and trans individual, drawing on contemplative practices.
-They believe that nurturing community includes exploring and honoring both our individual and collective theologies – the sources we share in common and those that are radically different.
+She draws heavily on her contemplative practices and her identity as a queer and trans individual.
+She believes that nurturing community includes exploring and honoring both our individual and collective theologies – the sources we share in common and those that are radically different.

 Rev. Andrée grew up in California and New Jersey and as a college undergraduate, studied film production, then “accidentally” fell into a 20-year career in Human Resources for a global bank where they focused on leadership and organizational development.
 After living and working in New York City, Rev. Andrée moved to Vermont in 2009, and –drawn by a call to Unitarian Universalist ministry – began seminary at Meadville Lombard Theological School.
 Rev. Andrée was ordained by the First Unitarian Universalist Society of Burlington, Vermont where she previously served as the Developmental Assistant Minister for Pastoral Care and Membership before coming to Paramus.
 She can be reached at firstname.lastname@example.org.

 Matt Anderson has been Director of Music at Central Unitarian Church since 2008.
 He holds degrees from Temple University (B.M.) and the University of Cincinnati (M.M.).
 Matt is a professional musician, educator and composer.
 To hear original music Matt has written for services at Central Unitarian Church visit his YouTube channel at Matt Anderson Original Music.
 He can be reached at firstname.lastname@example.org.